Our winemaking approach is simple: strict fruit selection, gentle handling and minimal intervention.

 The wine will then spend between 12 and 18 months, depending on the vintage, in a mix of new and one-year-old French oak barrels, undergoing malolactic fermentation during its first winter.
 Our underground barrel cellar ensures a low, even, year-round temperature and perfect humidity conditions for the development of the wine.
 Prior to assembling and blending of the finished wine, each barrel is tasted, and any that fails to meet the highest standard is not included in our flagship wine, simply called "The Point".
 The wine is not fined or filtered prior to bottling.

 The wine remains in our cellar for a further six months prior to release.
 Production is between 500 and 800 cases a year, depending on the seasonal conditions.

 Sales are by mail order; at the cellar door; and at the winery restaurant and tasting-room.
-There is also a limited release to a small number of Auckland's specialist independent wine retailers and to New Zealand's best restaurants.

 Our Chardonnay is again hand-harvested, and then whole-bunch pressed, cold-stabilised and fermented in new French oak.
 Lees stirring by hand adds complexity, and our aim is to produce a wine of elegance, subtlety and restrained varietal flavour, with gentle oak.
 Production is very small, and largely sold through our restaurant and wine-tasting room.